Mykola Markevych

 Mykola Markevych (Микола Андрійович Маркевич; 7 February 1804 – 21 June 1860) was a Ukrainian historian, ethnographer, musician and poet of Ukrainian Cossack descent, who was known as a friend of Alexander Pushkin, Wilhelm Küchelbecker, Anton Delvig and Kondraty Ryleyev.
-His main work is the History of Little Russia (in 5 vols.), which was published in Moscow between 1842 and 1843.
+His main work is his five-volume History of Little Russia, which was published in Moscow between 1842 and 1843.

-History
+Life

+Background and early life

-Mykola Markevych was born in Dunaiets, Chernigov Governorate, Russian Empire (now located in modern-day Ukraine) on 7 February 1804.
-He studied at the Saint Petersburg Pedagogical Institute from 1817 to 1820.
-Then he studied piano and composition in Moscow.
-He served as an officer in the Russian Imperial army from 1820–1824.
+Mykola Markevych was of Ukrainian Cossack descent.
+He was born in Dunaiets, Chernigov Governorate, Russian Empire (now in modern-day Ukraine) on 7 February 1804.
+He studied at the Saint Petersburg Pedagogical Institute from 1817 to 1820, before studying piano and composition under John Field in Moscow.

+Military and literary career

-Markevych collected many historical materials on Cossack history and Ukrainian folk songs at his estate and around the area of Central Ukraine.
-He wrote many works on Ukrainian folk customs and beliefs, as well as foods.
-He also wrote extensively on Zaporozhian Cossacks, most notably on Yakov Barabash and Martyn Pushkar.
-His works influenced his friends Alexander Pushkin and Wilhelm Küchelbecker as well as Nikolai Gogol.
+Markevych served as an officer in the Russian Imperial army from 1820 until 1824.
+He collected historical materials on Cossack history and Ukrainian folk songs at his estate and in central Ukraine.
+He wrote works on Ukrainian folklore, and foods from the region.
+He wrote on the Zaporozhian Cossacks, most notably on two Ukrainians, the military leaders Yakov Barabash and Martyn Pushkar.
+Markevych's works influenced the Russian novelist Nikolai Gogol, as well as two friends, the writer Alexander Pushkin and the poet Wilhelm Küchelbecker.
+His collections Elegies and Jewish Melodies and Erotic Poems and [a translation of Byron's poem] Parisina were published in Moscow in 1829, followed in 1831 by Ukrainian Melodies.

+Death and legacy

-He died in Turivka, Poltava Governorate, Russian Empire on 21 June 1860.
-Many of his works have not been published.
+Markevych died in Turivka, Poltava Governorate, Russian Empire on 21 June 1860.
+Many of his works remain unpublished.
 His personal archive and diary are kept at the Institute of Russian Literature in Saint Petersburg.